Simplest Slow Cooker Chickpeas

 - 1 lb. dried chickpeas no need to soak

-- 1 half of a small onion, halved through the core to keep it intact, peeled
+- 1 half of a small onion, halved through the core to keep it intact, no need to peel

 - 1 bay leaf